 ( * ) Some names have been changed to protect the privacy of our clients profiles.
 For the record, all 4 cases reported positive outcomes after our intervention.

 About our Training Gear

-Our equipment provides efficient and safe conditions to optimise your performance goals.
-To see more about Training techniques, click here or visit our "Specialties" section.
+The exercises prescribed by QTX provide efficient and safe conditions to optimise your performance goals.
+For information about our Training techniques, click here to visit the "Specialties" section.